markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 }
 ```

 Huh.
 You know what?
-Those CSS properties look almost identical to the ones we wrote for `.intro h2`.
+Those CSS declarations look almost identical to the ones we wrote for `.intro h2`.
 The only thing that's different is the `border-color`.
 In programming, we want to cut down on duplicate code as much as possible, and this is a great example of unnecessary duplication.

 > **Important:** An important principle in software development that you might hear is the term [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), or Don't Repeat Yourself.